AlanCristhian/eiffel/README.md

 3
 ```

-## Specifying Preconditions
+## Preconditions

 A **precondition** is a predicate that must be true just prior to the
-execution of the function.
+execution of a function.
 For example, in the division the divisor must be
 nonzero:

 ```python